 An analysis of a process based on a single indicator, CO2.
-A CO2 footprint has the advantage that work can be done faster, because a single indicator is considered.
-This is also the disadvantage, since the environmental effects other than CO2 emissions are not included.
+A CO2 footprint analysis has the advantage that work can be done faster, because a single indicator is considered.
+This is however a disadvantage in terms of determining the complete environmental impact assesment, as the environmental effects (such as water use) other than CO2 emissions are not included.
 In terms of communication, the CO2 footprint does offer advantages, as this is the most commonly used indicator and is therefore known to many people.

 Lead time: ± 1 month